Modern philosophy: Modern Western philosophy

-How much of Renaissance intellectual history is part of modern philosophy is disputed: the Early Renaissance is often considered less modern and more medieval compared to the later High Renaissance.
-By the 17th and 18th centuries the major figures in philosophy of mind, epistemology, and metaphysics were roughly divided into two main groups.
+How much of Renaissance intellectual history is part of modern philosophy is disputed: The Early Renaissance is often considered less modern and more medieval compared to the later High Renaissance.
+Later, by the 17th and 18th centuries, the major figures in philosophy of mind, epistemology, and metaphysics were roughly divided into two main groups.
 The "Rationalists," mostly in France and Germany, argued all knowledge must begin from certain "innate ideas" in the mind.
 Major rationalists were Descartes, Baruch Spinoza, Gottfried Leibniz, and Nicolas Malebranche.
 The "Empiricists," by contrast, held that knowledge must begin with sensory experience.
 Major figures in this line of thought are John Locke, George Berkeley, and David Hume (These are retrospective categories, for which Kant is largely responsible).
 Ethics and political philosophy are usually not subsumed under these categories, though all these philosophers worked in ethics, in their own distinctive styles.
 Other important figures in political philosophy include Thomas Hobbes and Jean-Jacques Rousseau.

-In the late eighteenth century Immanuel Kant set forth a groundbreaking philosophical system which claimed to bring unity to rationalism and empiricism.
-Whether or not he was right, he did not entirely succeed in ending philosophical dispute.
+In the late 18th century Immanuel Kant set forth a groundbreaking philosophical system that claimed to bring unity to rationalism and empiricism.
+Whether or not he was right, he did not entirely succeed in ending philosophical disputes.
 Kant sparked a storm of philosophical work in Germany in the early nineteenth century, beginning with German idealism.
-The characteristic theme of idealism was that the world and the mind equally must be understood according to the same categories; it culminated in the work of Georg Wilhelm Friedrich Hegel, who among many other things said that "The real is rational; the rational is real."
+The characteristic theme of idealism was that the world and the mind equally must be understood according to the same categories; it culminated in the work of Georg Wilhelm Friedrich Hegel, who among many other things said in the Preface to his Elements of the Philosophy of Right that "The real is rational; the rational is real."

 Hegel's work was carried in many directions by his followers and critics.
 Karl Marx appropriated both Hegel's philosophy of history and the empirical ethics dominant in Britain, transforming Hegel's ideas into a strictly materialist form, setting the grounds for the development of a science of society.
 Søren Kierkegaard, in contrast, dismissed all systematic philosophy as an inadequate guide to life and meaning.
 For Kierkegaard, life is meant to be lived, not a mystery to be solved.
 Arthur Schopenhauer took idealism to the conclusion that the world was nothing but the futile endless interplay of images and desires, and advocated atheism and pessimism.
 Schopenhauer's ideas were taken up and transformed by Nietzsche, who seized upon their various dismissals of the world to proclaim "God is dead" and to reject all systematic philosophy and all striving for a fixed truth transcending the individual.
-Nietzsche found in this not grounds for pessimism, but the possibility of a new kind of freedom.
+Nietzsche found this not grounds for pessimism, but the possibility of a new kind of freedom.

-19th-century British philosophy came increasingly to be dominated by strands of neo-Hegelian thought, and as a reaction against this, figures such as Bertrand Russell and George Edward Moore began moving in the direction of analytic philosophy, which was essentially an updating of traditional empiricism to accommodate the new developments in logic of the German mathematician Gottlob Frege.
+Nineteenth-century British philosophy came increasingly to be dominated by strands of British Idealism, which incorporated neo-Hegelian and German Idealist thought.
+As a reaction to this, philosophers such as Bertrand Russell and George Edward Moore began moving in the direction of analytic philosophy, which was essentially an updating of traditional empiricism to accommodate the new developments in logic of the German mathematician Gottlob Frege.